 The NEPOOL GIS tracks all electricity generated within the ISO New England (ISO-NE) control area and fed onto the New England grid, as well as electricity exchanged between ISO-NE and adjacent control areas.
 For each megawatt hour (MWh) of electricity, whether renewable or not, one serial-numbered, electronic certificate is created and added to the NEPOOL GIS account of the Unit that generated the MWh.
-Certificates that represent renewable generation are coded accordingly and known as RECs.
+Certificates that represent renewable generation are coded accordingly and known as renewable energy certificates or RECs.

 RPS Class I

 The RPS Class I requirement increases by one percent annually with no established end date.
 It is met through electricity production from qualified new renewable energy facilities.
 New renewable energy facilities are those that began commercial operation after 1997, generate electricity using any of the following technologies, and meet all other program eligibility criteria: